Conquering the APUSH Semester 1 Final Exam: A full breakdown

 I. Understanding the Scope: Key Themes of Semester 1

 APUSH semester 1 typically covers the period from the Age of Exploration through Reconstruction.
-Mastering this period requires understanding the intricate connections between various themes.
+Mastering this period requires understanding the complex connections between various themes.
 While specific topics vary slightly between curricula, these overarching themes consistently appear:

 -